 Including Native Bluebell, Wild Daffodil, Snakes Head Fritillary, Wild Tulip, Wood Anemone.
 We have been growing native bulbs on our Welsh smallholding since 1986 and can guarantee that none of our bulbs have been taken from the wild.Most of them are easy to grow and will increase readily when given the appropriate conditions.
 All bulbs are mature and of flowering size.

 To compliment our bulbs we grow some other native plants for woodland, wetland and meadow situations.
 Being native, and therefore hardy, they will naturalise and spread given conditions they like.
-All plants despatched are fully grown stock.
+All plants despatched are container grown or open ground stock and are sent out bare rooted.

 Many non-native hardy bulbs can be used for naturalising in woodland and meadow.
 Varieties of daffodil (the two native species are included under Native Bulbs), squills and crocus are prime examples.
 There are also other species from different temperate regions that can also be established as a mass planting or in groups.